woody-g/10ds_technical_exercise/README.md

-# analysis
+# Analysis of A&E performance

 Analysis and visualisations

 ## Description

-This was developed for a technical exercise
+This was developed for a technical exercise on accident and emergency performance among NHS England Integrated Care Boards (ICBs).

 ## Accessing the notebook

-### NBViewer
+### Github / NBViewer

-The notebook ```10ds_technical_exercise.ipynb``` can be accessed via Jupyter NBViewer here.
+The notebook ```10ds_technical_exercise.ipynb``` can be viewed in Github, or [NBViewer](https://nbviewer.org/) if there are issues with presentation.

-If the link doesn't work, try accessing the cached version here.

 ### Local installation